sekoyo/universal-react/README.md

 }
 ```

 You should also invoke the actions in `componentDidMount`.
-This ensures that if the component is reached on the client, then the same actions will be invoked:
+This ensures that if the component is reached on the client, then the same actions will be invoked.
+It's up to the action to figure out if fetches for data need to be made or not:

 ```js
 componentDidMount() {